smccl2024/TrackToolReleases/README.md

 ### Technical Improvements

 - MapBox Component seperated from map container and div, only used for visualization
-- Editing coordinated moved to parent comp of Mapbox to avoid muatating behind parent.
+- Editing coordinated moved to parent comp of Mapbox to avoid mutating behind parent.
 - Save uses flag to distinguish track from DZ while save

 ### Enhancements